Calls

 • How to avoid: Highlight how your product or service solves the prospect's specific challenges.
 Focus on the benefits that resonate with their unique situation.

-• Why it happens: Neglecting to rehearse the call map can lead to fumbling over talking points and missing key opportunities.
+• Why it happens: Neglecting to rehearse the call map leads to fumbling over talking points and missing key opportunities.

 • When it happens: This often occurs due to time constraints or a lack of emphasis on call preparation.

 • How to avoid: Rehearse your call map to ensure a smooth flow and comfortable delivery.
-Practice can also help you anticipate potential objections and responses.
+Practice also helps you anticipate potential objections and prepare responses.

 How to Do Call Mapping